alanlivio/autograder-gen/README.md

 # autograder-gen

-The autograder-gen project aims to support lecturers on creating automatic assess for students’ programs submitted to the [GradeScope Platform](https://www.gradescope.com/).
+Tool for supporting lecturers on creating automatic assessment of students programs submitted to the [GradeScope Platform](https://www.gradescope.com/).
 It generates Gradescope-compatible Autograder scripts in a zip file for a JSON configuration file.
 It validates your config, renders test scripts using Jinja2 templates, and packages everything for upload to Gradescope.
-It follow a template-based approach based in the [refernece GradeScope Autograder scripts samples](https://gradescope-autograders.readthedocs.io/).
+It follow a template-based approach based in the [reference GradeScope Autograder scripts samples](https://gradescope-autograders.readthedocs.io/).

 The project has command-line and a web version (see more at [web/README.md]).